 Tip 2: We do not interview from the top of a hill

 If you are using a laptop, make sure it is at eye level rather than looking down at it.
 Use a stack of books or some leftover shoeboxes if you have to.
-You don’t want to give the impression that you are doing your interview from the top of a hill!
+You don’t want to give the impression that you are doing your virtual interview from the top of a hill!

 Make sure that your interviewer’s picture on your screen is directly beneath your camera.
 This will prevent your eyes flicking from side to side throughout the interview as if you’re watching a tennis match.

 It can be tricky to look professional from your home environment.
 Try to build an appropriate setup.
 Make sure no phones are around – there is nothing that destroys the mood of an interview quite like a ringing landline.
-Most importantly, avoid the cardinal sins of a Zoom background – that means, no towels, bed, shoes or anything remotely intimate!
+Most importantly, avoid the cardinal sins of a virtual background – that means, no towels, bed, shoes or anything remotely intimate!

 Remember, this is an opportunity to curate your image – make it work for you, not against you.